doctrine/phpcr-odm-documentation/en/reference/working-with-objects.rst

 ``/cms/article/hello-world``, executing a single ``getNode()`` operation on the repository, retrieving only the data required for the specified article.
-However, you can still access the associated properties author and comments and the associated objects they contain.
+However, you can still access the associated properties author and comments and the associated documents they contain.

 This works by utilizing the lazy loading pattern.
 Instead of passing you back a real Author instance and a collection of comments, Doctrine will create proxy instances for you.
-Only if you access these proxies for the first time they will go through the DocumentManager and load their state from the repository.
+Only if you access these proxies for the first time they will go through the ``DocumentManager`` and load their state from the repository.

 .. note::